paylogic/developer.paylogic.com/content/articles/traduki.rst

     {'en': 'English title 2', 'nl': 'English title 2'}

 This approach has one drawback.
 When a new language is introduced then we need to alter the translations table to include it.
-This operation can be expensive.
-This was by design so we were aware of our use case.
-We found out that the gains in performance are higher, because we search and sort much more often than we add new languages.
-However, the most important things for us is not adding new languages but having a static set of available languages.
+Although this operation can be expensive, we found out that the gains in performance are higher, because we search and sort much more often than we add new languages.
+Also, for us it is more important to have a static set of available languages than actually adding new languages.

 How it works
 ============